-These levels can be subsumed under three major periods: the Old Vedic Period, which the R̥V language belongs to, Middle Vedic, containing the YV prose and the early Brāhmaṇas which can be traced back to the establishment and further enlargement of the Kuru territories, and to the union of this clan with the other Vedic tribal moiety, the Pañcāla.
-Right at the beginning of the Kuru hegemony stands the Mantra typology; finally, the third period is the late Vedic one with textual evidence of the late Brāhmaṇas, Araṇyakas and Upaniṣads.
+These levels can be subsumed under three major periods.
+The first is the Old Vedic Period, to which the R̥V language belongs.
+This is followed by Middle Vedic Period when the Kuru territories were established and enlarged and when this clan joined up with the other Vedic tribal polity, the Pañcāla.
+The beginning stages of the Kuru hegemony are associated with the Mantra typology and, later in this same period, the prose of the Yajurveda and the early Brāhmaṇas were composed.
+Finally, comes the Late Vedic Period from which date the later Brāhmaṇas, Araṇyakas and Upaniṣads.

 Bharata-Pūru: